SevlaMare/playtime/README.md

 ## Playtime

-> Keep the your games in sync with your friends
+> Keep your games in sync with your friends

 ![screenshot](./doc/screenshot.png)